gcziprusz/project-tmpl/README-SETUP.md

    - CD into the web directory: `cd web`
    - `npm run run-remote`

 After doing all of this, you will have a server running on port `8000` - you can access it by going to [http://localhost:8000](http://localhost:8000) in your browser.
 The difference from Scenario 1 is that now the Lambda functions are running in AWS.
-If you open the developer tools in your browser you will see requests being made to a URL like `https://GATEWAY_RESOURCE_ID.execute-api.us-east-2.amazonaws.com/Prod`.
+If you open the developer tools in your browser you will see some of the requests being made to a URL like `https://GATEWAY_RESOURCE_ID.execute-api.us-east-2.amazonaws.com/Prod`.
 Once you have made several requests this should be noticeably faster than running the code locally on your laptop.

 ### Scenario 3: Remote Backend, Remote Frontend - Continuous Delivery